 So overall, you have made a £10 net profit from this bet.

 Which Bookmakers Offer BOG?

-Lots of bookmakers offer BOG, some even on gubbed accounts.
-But, many bookies only offer BOG when you place bets after a certain time.
+Lots of bookmakers offer BOG, but many bookies only offer BOG when you place bets after a certain time.

 How Can You Check BOG Winnings?